-ECMWF asked us to visualize how its unique forecasting system works.
-And how the weather isn’t the only thing it helps us foresee.
+ECMWF asked us to create four explainers, visualizing how its unique forecasting system works.
+And how the weather isn’t the only thing it helps us predict.

-We showed simple visual examples of this in action.
+Simple visual examples illustrated how this virtual Earth reveals the interconnectedness of our real one.
 Cold and warm air over the Carribean creates a tornado.
 A hurricane over the Atlantic ocean impacts the weather in Europe a few days later.

 This suite of visualizations was launched at the AGU centennial conference in San Francisco, the largest international Earth and space science meeting in the world.

 On the big screen and social media, they helped leading scientists and members of the public gain a new appreciation and understanding of ECMWF’s innovative, world-changing work.